FreeRADIUS/freeradius-server/raddb/README.md

 ## load-balance and redundant-load-balance sections

-Before v4, the load-balance sections implemented load balancing by picking a child at random.
+Before v4, the `load-balance` sections implemented load balancing by picking a child at random.
 This meant that load balancing was probabilistically fair, but not perfectly fair.

-In v4, load-balance sections track how many requests are in each child.
-This lets them do load balancing across multiple requests, which is more fair.
+In v4, `load-balance` sections track how many requests are in each sub-section, and pick the subsection which is used the least.
+This is like the v3 proxy behavior of load balancing across home server pools.

-i.e. the load-balance sections now behave like the old home server pools of type "load-balance".
-Which in turn lets us remove the special-case code for home servers, and then just use unlang `load-balance` sections.

-The user visible changes should be minimal.
+The `load-balance` and `redundant-load-balance` sections now allow for a load-balance key:

+    load-balance "%{Calling-Station-Id}" {
+        module1
+	module2
+	module3
+	...
+    }

+If the key exists, it is hashed, and used to pick one of the subsections.
+This behavior allows for deterministic load-balancing, like the v3 proxy "keyed-balance" configuration.

 ## Connection timeouts